CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 ProfileManager Class, and handling the rankings of users via the RankingManager class.

 #### Open/Closed Principle
+A key example of this principle is in our DataAccessInterface class, which allows for newer methods of Data Persistency such as .csv to be implemented by simply creating a class which implements the DataAccessInterface with minimal effort.
+Currently, we only use the .json file extension for saving data, but this opens the door to new methods
 #### Liskov Substitution Principle:

 #### Interface Segregation Principle: